MichaelGrupp/evo/README.md

 Installation is easy-peasy if you're familiar with this: https://xkcd.com/1987/#

-**Python 3.5+** and **Python 2.7** are both supported.
+evo supports **Python 3.5+**.
+The last evo version that supports **Python 2.7** is `1.12.0`.
 If you want to use the ROS bagfile interface, first check which Python version is used by your ROS installation and install accordingly.
 You might also want to use a [virtual environment](https://github.com/MichaelGrupp/evo/blob/master/doc/install_in_virtualenv.md).

 ### From PyPi